12noonLLC/MathExpressions.12noon/README.md

 ### Summary
 - Evaluates math expressions including grouping.
+- Create multiple workspaces with their own history and variables.
+- Set variables including recent answer.
 - Supports trigonometry and other functions.
 - Converts common units of:
-    - Length
+    - Distance
     - Speed
     - Temperature
     - Time
+    - Volume
     - Mass
-    - Volume
-- Supports variables including last answer.
-- Supports multiple workspaces with their own history and variables.

 Enter simple or complex mathematical expressions and immediately calculate the result.
-From adding your grocery bill to calculating cosine, *Calculate X* does it all.
+From adding your grocery bill to calculating volume to doing your taxes, *Calculate X* does it all.
+It also converts units of distance, speed, temperature, time, volume, and mass.
+Create multiple workspaces with their own history and variables that are automatically saved and restored.
-Results are automatically added to a history record, so you don't have to write them down to remember them.
+Results are added to history, so you don't have to write them down to remember them.
 Those results are even saved and restored when you exit and restart the application.

 ### Usage